omni-us/jsonargparse/docs/LONG_DESCRIPTION.md

    Parameters:
       **mode** (*str*) – The required type and access permissions among [drwx] as a keyword argument, e.g. ActionPath(mode=’drw’).

+class yamlargparse.ActionPathList(**kwargs)

+   Bases: "argparse.Action"

+   Action to check and store a list of file paths read from a plain text file or stream.

+   Note: The paths in the list if relative should be with respect to
+     the current working directory, not with respect to the directory where the list is.

+   Parameters:
+      * **mode** (*str*) – The required type and access permissions among [drwx] as a keyword argument, e.g.
+        ActionPathList(mode=’r’).

+      * **rel** (*str*) – Whether relative paths are with respect to current working directory ‘cwd’ or the list’s parent directory ‘list’ (default=’cwd’).

 class yamlargparse.Path(path, mode: str = 'r', cwd: str = None)